aferust/opencvd/README.md

 "lflags": ["-L/home/user/.dub/packages/opencvd", "-lopencvcapi", "-lopencvcapi_contrib"]
 ```
 Your build experience may vary.
 I also need help for automating this.

+## Some notes about C interface (C++ functions with C externs)
+Gocv does not wrap some important functionality of opencv.
+Opencvd will cover some of those wrapping them in c++ sources with
+appropriate naming such as core -> core_helper, imgproc -> imgproc_helper.
+Thus, differences from gocv can be tracked easily.
+This should be a
+temporary solution untill a clear roadmap of opencvd project was
+determined by its community.

 ## Some examples to show how it looks like: